-In Making Kids Cleverer David Didau reignites the nature vs nurture debate around intelligence and offers informed advice on how teachers can help their students acquire a store of knowledge and skills that is both relevant and robust.
+In Making Kids Cleverer: A manifesto for closing the advantage gap, David Didau reignites the nature vs. nurture debate around intelligence and offers research-informed guidance on how teachers can help their students acquire a robust store of knowledge and skills that is both powerful and useful.

 Foreword by Paul A. Kirschner.

 Given the choice, who wouldn’t want to be cleverer?
 What teacher wouldn’t want this for their students, and what parent wouldn’t wish it for their children?